 My Favorite Tiny House Gadgets

 Have you walked into a Costco lately?
 If so, you’ve seen the ridiculously huge TV’s greeting you within the first 30 yards of the showroom floor.
 Those things look gigantic in a massive warehouse… imagine one in your tiny home!
 But, maybe you still want that cinema atmosphere.
 Well, we’ve got the perfect tech gadget for you.
+Alternatively you could find different projectors for rent if you’re looking for more quality products.

 A mini projector (a.k.a. a “pico projector”) offers big-screen viewing without permanently taking up an entire wall.
 Use the compact projector to display whatever your viewing pleasure then stick it in a drawer once you’re done.